cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Multi-Chassis_Link_Aggregation_-_MLAG.md

 author: Unknown
 weight: 125
 pageID: 8362677
+aliases:
+ - /old/Multi-Chassis_Link_Aggregation_-_MLAG.html
 ---
 # Multi-Chassis Link Aggregation - MLAG

-<span id="src-8362677_indexterm-FC551CBAEA9A7A146F4EB298D0167BFA">Multi-Chassis
-</span><span id="src-8362677_indexterm-2191B3CD6619C89A358DFC84A9792C1C">Link
-Aggregation</span><span id="src-8362677_indexterm-347571892CB9E6A567FA1D3D7255720B">
-(MLAG), enables a server or switch with a two-port bond, such as a link aggregation group/LAG, EtherChannel, port group or trunk, to connect those ports to different switches and operate as if they are connected to a single, </span>logical switch.
+Multi-Chassis Link Aggregation (MLAG), enables a server or switch with a two-port bond, such as a link aggregation group/LAG, EtherChannel, port group or trunk, to connect those ports to different switches and operate as if they are connected to a single, logical switch.
 This provides greater redundancy and greater system throughput.

 {{%notice info%}}